catalyzeio/paas-cli-reference/combined_docs.md

   EMAIL=""     The email address of the user to revoke access from for the given organization
 ```

 `users rm` revokes a users access to your environment's organization.
-Revoking a user's access to your environment's organization will revoke their access to your environment.
+Revoking a user's access to your environment's organization will revoke their access to your organization's environments.
 Here is a sample command

 ```
 catalyze users rm user@example.com